Welcome to thoughtful, organic beauty

 The good news is there’s plenty that can be done to drastically reduce the level of irritants and chemicals in your home.

-3. Detox your personal care products.
+What you use on your body can end up in the air around you, so that's why I use only the cleanest products from Hello Joyous that harness the power of plant botanicals and are free from these ingredients to avoid.
 Sprays and aerosols, especially, waft toxic hormone-disrupting chemicals into the air.
 The Campaign for Safe Cosmetics commissioned a study and looked at 17 popular fragrances and each contained an average of four hormone-disrupting ingredients (including synthetic musks and diethyl phthalate).
 Read more about the reasons I don't wear perfume here.

-5. Limit home fragrances.
 You just don't need air fresheners and artificially scented candles!
-Plus, 86 percent of synthetic air fresheners contain dangerous hormone-disrupting phthalates and neuro-and- immunotoxins such as: butylated hydroxytoluene (BHT), acetaldehyde and propylene glycol.
+Plus, phthalates and neuro-and- immunotoxins such as: propylene glycol.
 That means you're breathing these harmful chemicals.
 There are so many lovely essential oils that'll give your rooms a pleasant welcoming scent minus the unwelcome toxins!